 Your candidate source code will be compiled, and the resulting binary will be tested and disassembled.
 The majority of your score will come from the intersection over union of your disassembly versus the target disassembly.
 How close can you get to a perfect reconstruction?

 Anyone with an internet connection and a web browser can play.
-Access to a reverse engineering program is recommended but not required.
-If you don't have any reversing software installed, check out Binary Ninja Cloud.
+Access to a reverse engineering program may be helpful, but isn't required.
+If you don't have any reversing software locally, check out Binary Ninja Cloud.

 This is a team competition.
 There's no team size limit.